 On April 11, 2022, we announced that we entered an official agreement with Port Adriano, Spain, for the potential construction of a wave energy power plant of up to 2MW.
 According to the terms of the agreement, Port Adriano will assign a potentially suitable location to us for a period of 20 years and we will be responsible for securing all the licenses, constructing, and commissioning the power plant(s) and selling the electricity to be generated by the power plant(s) in accordance with an approved production quota to be determined for the site.
-Port Adriano has been in contact with Ports de les Illes Balears (Ports of the Balearic Islands, the public entity responsible for the powers and executive functions of the ports managed by the autonomous community) to inform it about the project, and will proceed to carry out all the legal procedures necessary for the installation of this innovative wave energy power plant, the first application of this technology in Spain.
+Port Adriano has been in contact with Ports de les Illes Balears (Ports of the Balearic Islands, the public entity responsible for the powers and executive functions of the ports managed by the autonomous community) to inform it about the project, and will proceed to carry out all the legal procedures necessary for the potential installation of this innovative wave energy power plant, the first application of this technology in Spain.

 The power plant is planned to be constructed and commissioned in two stages: the first stage is the construction of a plant of up to 1MW; and the second stage involves the construction, operation and maintenance of the remaining capacity of the plant (2 MWs).
 Port Adriano will have a right of first refusal to invest partially or fully in both stages of the project and we will have the right to combine the two stages of the project and execute the whole 2MW from the start.
+Eco Wave Power is currently conducting a feasibility study for the site, which is the first step of the collaboration.